omtorano/integrateMO/README.md

 - The number of variables to select is determined with tune.block.splsda(), folds = 5 and nrepeat = 10.
 The sequence of numbers tested is c(5:9, seq(10, 50, 5)).
 The final number
 of variable selected on each component will match the number of rows in the splsda_variables_comp.csv files.
 - The design, number of components, and number of variables to select are saved and input as parameters in the final block.splsda() model.
 Visualization outputs from final model are weighted average plotIndiv() plots, correlation circle plots plotVar(), and clustered image maps cimDiablo() of each component.
-In tests with tox data sets the number of components in the final model has been <= 4, therefore weighted average and correlation circle plots are created for pairs of components up to ncomp = 4.
+In tests with tox data sets, the number of components in the final model has been <= 4.
+Therefore weighted average and correlation circle plots are created for pairs of components up to ncomp = 4.

 Estimated run time and resourse usage
 On a 11th Gen Intel(R) Core(TM) i7-1185G7 PC with 4 cores and 8 threads a test run took 3915.49 seconds, 148.90 seconds user CPU time, and 6.11 system CPU time.
 Saved output from tests is <2MB.